 TYPE Sets the function of the first serial output.
 The port can be disabled or set to run as an automatic output or a network device.
 (Serial Output Type) Options: NET: Network Communications.
 AUTO: Enables 10 Hz automatic transmission using the format selected below (SERIAL:FORMAT).

-ONOUE E II I I I I BRIEF I I SINGLE: Enables transmission on pressing the <print> key using</print> the format selected below (SERIAL:FORMAT).
-A long press of the <print> key has no effect.</print> PRINT: Enables printer driving.
-AUTO.PR: In Industrial and NTEP modes a single printout occurs when the weight is stable after being at zero, and higher than the zero band.
+SINGLE: Enables transmission on pressing the <print> key using</print> the format selected below (SERIAL:FORMAT).
+A long press of the <print> key has no effect.
+PRINT: Enables printer driving.</print> AUTO.PR: In Industrial and NTEP modes a single printout occurs when the weight is stable after being at zero, and higher than the zero band.
 In OIML mode a single printout occurs when the weight is stable after being at zero, and higher than the greater of 20 divisions or zero band.
-PRN.LIV: Automatically prints when a new livestock weight is held (when received the LIVE WT (resetting)). (when using the LIVE.WT function) SIMPLE: The simple network protocol allows the indicator to respond to common simple ASCII key press commands and enable the indicator to be used in legacy systems.
 Default: NET AUT.FMT The Format determines the transmission format for AUTO and SINGLE serial types.
-(Serial Output Format) FMT_1: Format 1Ranger A. 1 5 mai, · · MASTER: Send contents of LCD display to a remote display.
+(Serial Output ENT.
+A. Farraci ADan san A Format) FMT_1: Format 1Ranger A.FMT_2: Format 2 Ranger C. MASTER: Send contents of LCD display to a remote display.
 CUSTOM: Send a custom print string to a remote display.
-FMT_3: Gedge C2 FMT_4: AnD FMT_5: Condec FMT_6: Ranger C with D840 traffic light support BAUD The baud rate determines the serial data transmission speed. • Options: 2400, 4800, 9600,19200, 38400 (Serial Baud Rate) Default: 9600 BITS The Bits options allow the data transmission bit pattern and interface to be changed.
-The display will show the current setting in the form n81- where (Serial Format each character has a meaning as shown below.
-Options) Sacrifornal determined a moderning de one wit bolow.
-Options) Options: N or O or E: Parity bit: (N) None, (O) Odd, (E) Even 8, 7: Number of data bits A 2: Number of data bits • 1, 2: Number of stop bits -, D: DTR handshake disabled or enabled Default: n81 (For most applications the default setting is applicable.)
+FMT_3: Gedge C2 • FMT_4: AnD FMT_5: Condec FMT_6: Renger C with D240 treffic light support BAUD · (Serial Baud Rate) Default: 9600 BITS The Bits options allow the data transmission bit pattern and interface to be (Sorial Format each character has a meaning as shown below.

+Ontione Options: N or O or E: Parity bit: (N) None, (O) Odd, (E) Even 8, 7: Number of data bits 1, 2: Number of step bits 1, 2: Number of stop bits -, D: DTR handshake disabled or enabled Default: n81 (For most applications the default setting is applicable.)
 ADDRES Use this option to set the instrument address when operating with network communications.
-(Instrument Address) Range 01 to 31 Default: 31 AUT.SPD Use this option to set the Auto Output Speed for the instrument.
+(Instrument Address) Range 01 to 31 - Default: 31 AUT.SPD Use this option to set the Auto Output Speed for the instrument.
 There are four speeds to choose from 10, 5, 2 & 1Hz.
 If using a remote input Auto Auto Output Output Speed must be set to 10Hz.
-Speed) Caspat opoda made do dot to Toriz.
-SHOW.T The SHOW.T item stands for Show Total .
-When enabled the total will be J. 10 11.
-1 displayed following each printout.
-This can be useful if the function key is (Chay Tatala) (Show Totals) being used for another purpose.
+Speed) SHOW.T The SHOW.T item stands for Show Total .
+When enabled the total will be displayed following each printout.
+This can be useful if the function key is (Show Totals) being used for another purpose.
 RST.CON Use this option to reset the printed consecutive number back to 1.
-The will display DONE to indicate that the operation has been completed.
-NOT.CON instrument will prompt with Cont.
+The noncon instrument will prompt with Cont.
 N .
 Press <edt></edt> to change to Cont.
-Y and <ok></ok> to continue.
+Y (Reset Printed and <ok></ok> to continue.
 When Cont.
-Y has been chosen the instrument

-(Reset Printed Consecutive Number) ⊗

-I.LOCK Sets the type of printing interlock to be used.
-Options:

-(Print Interlock) NONE MOTION: Printing is enabled every time the scale becomes stable.
-RET.Z: Printing is enabled after the scale has returned to zero and is stable.
+Y has been chosen the instrument Consecutive will display DONE to indicate that the operation has been completed.
+Number) ⊗ I.LOCK Sets the type of printing interlock to be used.
+Options: NONE (Print Interlock) MOTION: Printing is enabled every time the scale becomes stable.
+(Fillit Iliteriock) · · RET.Z: Printing is enabled after the scale has returned to zero and is stable.
+Default: NONE 1 - 2.22

-Default: NONE

-S.RESP Use this option to set if the indicator responds or not when serial type is set to simple network.
-Options:

-(Simple Response)

-• OFF

-• ON

-Default: OFF